 During the period, VDM received notification of a claim related to consulting work on the installation of mechanical services for two commercial buildings located in Western Australia during 2008 and 2009.
-No amount has been provided for this claim at 30 June 2017 due to insufficient information at this early stage of the legal process, however VDM has a maximum exposure of \$250,000 relating to this matter under its insurance policy.
+As a result VDM has provided an amount equal to its maximum exposure of \$250,000 relating to this matter under its insurance policy less legal costs to date of \$45,000.